 This guide shows you how to use Bitbucket Pipelines for building and testing a Node.js software project in a Docker container.

-Most of the configuration happens in the
+If you'd like to set it up by hand, most of the configuration happens in the

 bitbucket-pipelines.yml file that Pipelines uses to define the build.